RagnarLodbrok94/jet-engine-query-results-count-plain-number/README.md

+## ❗❗❗ Deprecated Notice

+**Starting from JetEngine 3.8.9, this add-on is deprecated.**
+The functionality to return Query Results Count as a plain number is now available in the core plugin.

 ## Description
 Adds a new Dynamic Tag that allows you to return the number of query results as a simple number.